 There are obviously other variables to consider when evaluating a cloud integration platform besides those featured in this article.
 Some factors will be more vital than others based on the distinct requirements of your organization.
 But paying attention to analyst rankings, product breadth, speed of integration development, and TCO in the early stages will boost your chances of choosing a platform that yields a massive return on investment.

-Speaking of ROI, SnapLogic is hosting a webcast, “ROI Bake Off: Integration Platform as a Service (iPaaS) vs. Custom Hand-Coding,” on May 14th.
-I, along with research firm Amalgam Insights and a speaker from Groupon, will teach you how to quantify the benefits of modern enterprise integration software compared to that of hand-coding integrations.
+Speaking of ROI, SnapLogic is hosted a webcast, “ROI Bake Off: Integration Platform as a Service (iPaaS) vs. Custom Hand-Coding,”.
+I, along with research firm Amalgam Insights and a speaker from Groupon, teach you how to quantify the benefits of modern enterprise integration software compared to that of hand-coding integrations.
+Watch now!